SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 # Resource Protection using JWT in ASP.NET Core

-This library is a supplement to ASP.NET Security, adding functionality that helps you use Cloud Foundry Security services such as [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html) or a [UAA Server](https://github.com/cloudfoundry/uaa) for authentication and authorization using JSON Web Tokens (JWT) in ASP.NET Core web applications.
+This library is a supplement to ASP.NET Core Security, adding functionality that helps you use Cloud Foundry Security services such as [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html) or a [UAA Server](https://github.com/cloudfoundry/uaa) for authentication and authorization using JSON Web Tokens (JWT) in ASP.NET Core web applications.

 The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/latest/Security/src/AuthClient/README.md) can help you understand how to use this tool.